- Introduction to the Journal Publishing Tag Set

 - Back matter for the article (optional).
 If present, the article back matter contains information that is ancillary to the main text, such as a glossary, appendix, or list of cited references.

 - Floating Material (optional).
-A publisher may choose to place all the floating objects in an article (such as tables, figures, boxed text sidebars, etc.) into a separate container element outside the narrative flow for convenience of processing.
+A publisher may choose to place all the floating objects in an article and its back matter (such as tables, figures, boxed text sidebars, etc.) into a separate container element outside the narrative flow for convenience of processing.

 - Following the front, body, back, and floating material, there may be either one or more responses to the article or one or more subordinate articles: